 TERM DEFINITION SOURCE Nomination Day Means the last day on which nominations to be a candidate at a Council election may be received in accordance with this Act and the regulations.
 Act s.3 Prohibited decision Means any decision - (a) relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment or remuneration of an Acting Chief Executive Officer; or (b) commits the Council to expenditure exceeding 1% of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year; or (c) the Council considered could be reasonably deferred until the next Council is in place; or (d) that Council considered should not be made during an election period; or (e) that would enable the use of Council's resources in a way that is intended to influence voting at an election. (f) Means an irrevocable decision that significantly affects the municipality.
 Act s.69 Publication Means: a) a published work in any form (e.g. hardcopy or digital) including but not limited to brochures, articles, letters, posters, policies, strategies, papers, letters, commentary. b) the act or process of publishing.
-Policy Policy Publish Public consultation Means publish by any means including by publication on the Internet.
-Means a process which involves an invitation or invitations to individuals, groups or organisations or the community generally to comment on an issue, proposed action or Act s.3 Policy
+Policy Publish Means publish by any means including by publication on the Internet.
+Act s.3 Public consultation Means a process which involves an invitation or invitations to individuals, groups or organisations or the community generally to comment on an issue, proposed action or proposed policy, and includes discussion of that matter with the public.
+Policy

-TERM DEFINITION SOURCE Road Road includes: Policy a) a street; and b) a right of way; and c) a public highway; and d) any land reserved or proclaimed as a street or road under the Crown Land (Reserves) Act 1978 or the Land Act 1958; and e) a public road under the Road Management Act 2004; and f) a passage; and g) a cul de sac; and h) a by-pass; and i) a bridge or ford; and Staff, Council j) a footpath, bicycle path or nature strip; and k) any culvert or kerbing or other land; and l) works forming part of the Road Means any employee of Council whether permanent or Policy staff or Staff member temporary or casual, and includes contractors, and volunteers carrying out work for or on behalf of Boroondara City Council.
-Folicy
+TERM DEFINITION SOURCE Road Road includes: a) a street; and b) a right of way; and c) a public highway; and d) any land reserved or proclaimed as a street or road under the Crown Land (Reserves) Act 1978 or the Land Act 1958; and e) a public road under the Road Management Act 2004; and f) a passage; and g) a cul de sac; and h) a by-pass; and i) a bridge or ford; and j) a footpath, bicycle path or nature strip; and k) any culvert or kerbing or other land; and l) works forming part of the Road Policy Staff, Council staff or Staff member Means any employee of Council whether permanent or temporary or casual, and includes contractors, and volunteers carrying out work for or on behalf of Boroondara City Council.
+Policy